AhoyLemon/jerking.online/readme.md

 ## Do you take pull requests?

-Yeah.... but talk to me about it first.
+Maybe?
+But probably not.
+Talk to me about it first.
 I'm not gonna merge any unsolicited PR on this one.